Fix: Windows 11 Bluetooth Device Is Paired but Not Connected

 - Scroll down to Bluetooth, then click on the Run button.

-Elsewhere, users have also complained about having difficulties removing Bluetooth devices but worry not as our expert guide addresses this issue.
+Elsewhere, users have complained about having difficulties removing Bluetooth devices but worry not as our expert guide addresses this issue.

-Be sure to also check out our expert guide which will help you resolve an issue where Bluetooth is not working in Windows 10.
+Be sure to also check out our expert guide, which will help you resolve an issue where Bluetooth is not working in Windows 10.

 Let us know whether you have been able to solve this issue in the comments section below.